Swim

 One-on-one swim or two-on-one lessons with a trained swim instructor.
 Each 30-minute session is scheduled between the instructor and the participant.

 REGISTRATION: Members may register by filling out our Registration Form at the member service desk.
-2023-CCC-YMCA-Private-Semi-Private-Swim-Lesson-Registration-Form
+2025-CCC-YMCA-Private-Semi-Private-Swim-Lesson-Registration

 Lap Swimming Etiquette